Tuee22/effectful/documents/dsl/infrastructure_deployment.md

 ## 12. Infrastructure as Effects

-Infrastructure deployment is **just another set of effects** in the pure language.
+Infrastructure deployment can be modeled as **one effect family** in the pure representation layer.

 ### Deployment Mechanisms